vilementar/VLMN-TPM-2.0-Open-source-TPM-2.0-JLPC1-module-so-you-dont-have-to-pay-greedy-people/README.md

 # vilementar-VLMN-TPM-2.0-Open-source-TPM-2.0-JLPC1-module-so-you-dont-have-to-pay-greedy-people
+VLMN TPM 2.0 – Open‑source JLPC1 module

+The schematic is open‑source, but I’m publishing only the design because I want people to actually learn something from it (KiCad isn’t hard!).

-Open‑source TPM 2.0 JLPC1 module for X99/LGA2011‑3.
-I share the schematic so you can learn KiCad and build it yourself.
-Modules also available for 65 PLN with shipping via Vinted, other platforms, or direct carrier.
-Price negotiable, already very low.
+At the same time, I also offer ready‑made modules for 65 PLN, with shipping from Poland via Vinted, other platforms, or directly through a carrier.
+The price is negotiable, but in my opinion it’s already very low.